 Once all of the meat has been used up, set the skewers aside while you get the smoker ready.

-The Woodwind SG has a 22 lb hopper, an ash cleanout that you can get to on the OUTSIDE of the smoker, the ability to slide the flame deflector out of the way via a lever on the outside of the unit to let some of that direct heat get up to the grate where the food is.
-It's not a replacement for the sear box but it's nice direct heat and you'll get some sizzle on whatever you are cooking.
+I like to use the Camp Chef Woodwind for these– it has a 22 lb hopper, an ash cleanout that you can get to on the OUTSIDE of the smoker, the ability to slide the flame deflector out of the way via a lever on the outside of the unit to let some of that direct heat get up to the grate where the food is.
+It’s not a replacement for the sear box but it’s nice direct heat and you’ll get some sizzle on whatever you are cooking.